Parkeriscoo/quiplibreplus/readme.md

 This is Quiplibre Plus, a modded version of [Quiplibre](https://github.com/wyattscarpenter/quiplibre) and a Free Software alternative to [Quiplash](https://www.jackboxgames.com/quiplash/)

 ## How do I work this?
 Quiplibre Plus is available by viewing quiplibre.html in a web browser.
-You can either download the html file and view it locally, or visit https://parkeriscoo.github.io/quiplibreplus/ on your phone or computer or whatever.
+You can either download the html file and view it locally, or visit http://quiplibreplus.com/ on your phone or computer or whatever.

 Once you are looking at quiplibre, you will be given a chance to host a new game or join a game as a player.

 NOTE: You must be connected to the internet to play quiplibre plus.

-## I'm playing during a pandemic and all my friends are in different houses, can we still play?

-Sure!
-Just open a hosting session, and then have each player including yourself open a joining session.
-Quiplibre is still mostly functional even without a "big screen" everyone can see.

 ## Can I write my own custom prompts?
 Sure, just modify the prompts array in the html file.
 It's a big ol' list of prompts, named `prompts`.
 You must surround your prompt in quotation marks (either 'single' or "double") and after the closing quotation mark put a comma.
 Give it a shot!